shawnBlue957/Repository-for-HMEP/README.md

     pip install -r requirements.txt
     ```
 3. **Prepare the dataset**:
-    - Download the Visual Genome dataset from the official website.
+    - Download the Visual Genome dataset from the official website.We provide links to download processed data in the corresponding directories
-    - Place the downloaded files in the `data/` directory.
+    - Place the downloaded files in the `dataset/` directory.
     - Run preprocessing scripts to extract and format data:
       ```bash
       python preprocess.py